 Blueberries are on sale at every grocery store or maybe you are lucky enough to have a U-Pick farm in your neck of the woods.
 I'm partial to Clanton, Alabama or Georgia peaches.
 They really know how to grow them sweet and juicy down here in the South.

 This recipe is super easy and addicting.
 Cobblers are one of those desserts that you can whip up on the spur of the moment.

 And a serving of cobbler is not complete until you top it off with a scoop of homemade vanilla ice cream.
-Since I'm all about shortcuts in the kitchen, if I don't have time to make my own ice cream, I reach for my Blue Bell Homemade Vanilla ice cream because I always have a stash in the freezer.
+Since I'm all about shortcuts in the kitchen, if I don't have time to make my own ice cream, I use a high quality store bought vanilla ice cream because I always have a stash in the freezer.

 If you are making this in the winter with frozen fruit, you might want to add a tablespoon more sugar but when they are at their peak in the summer they are super sweet on their own.